mchisolm0/github_api_example/README.md

     * For "Token description" I put "GitHub in-class example" and I unselected all checkboxes except for "user".
     * Copy the token!
 It's only shown once!
-5. In you JavaScript file, add the following code:
+5. In your JavaScript file, add the following code:

 ```
 $.ajaxSetup({